mrcrgl/course-kubernetes-experts/chapter_7_4_loki.md

 ## Configure the Chart for our Test environment

-Safe this content to a file on the servers filesystem:
+Save this content to a file on the servers filesystem: `loki_values.yaml`

 ```yaml
 deploymentMode: SingleBinary